 The Blu-ray also includes additional trailers, a DVD copy of the film and a digital copy.

 Now, is Justice League worth picking up to own?
 Personally, while the film fails to live up to expectations and feels like a stitched together shadow of its former self, it does manage to entertain on a base level.
 Wonder Woman fans might enjoy seeing the continued adventures of the Amazon, but it won't win over those who liked (or hated) Batman v Superman: Dawn of Justice.
 Justice League ends up feeling reactionary to both the poor critical response of Dawn and the pop culture impact of Wonder Woman, and is unable to properly encapsulate either.
 Is the film as bad as many have made it out to be?
 Not at all, no. Not even close (blame the over-reaction on clickbait articles, overzealous fans and the film's gossip-heavy troubled production).
 But it's nowhere near the quality we've come to expect from this current era of superhero film.

 That said, Warner Bros.
 Home Entertainment has put together a nice home media release for Justice League The extras offer a fine look at the film's production and the history of the iconic team, but doesn't go as deep as it should.
 It's ...
 OK.
 Both the audio and video quality are top-notch and will definitely rock anyone's home theatre set-up.
 In fact, given the film's brisk pace and two-hour running time, it's a fine movie to pop in when you want to give your home set-up a run.
 Fans of the movie, without a doubt, pick up the HD home video release.
-For those who have yet to see it, or are on the fence, it makes for an enjoyable evening of brainless blockbuster fun.
+For those who have yet to see it, or are on the fence, it could make for an enjoyable evening of brainless blockbuster fun, but mileage will definitely vary here.
 Enter at your own risk!

 Review copies provided by Warner Bros.
 Home Entertainment.
 Please note that did not have any bearing on the final review of the products.